ale94mleon/BindFlow/docs/source/guides/force-fields.md

 For a straightforward setup, you can provide the path to the corresponding file(s), which we will call the _partial definition_.
 However, you also have the option to fine-tune the definition of force fields for each component, referred to as the _full definition_.

+The quality of the initial structure is critical for accurate results, whether using FEP or MM(PB/GB)SA [Behera et al, 2025](https://pubs.acs.org/doi/10.1021/acs.jcim.5c00947).
+Proper definitions of tautomeric, isomeric, and protonation states for both proteins and ligands are essential as well the conformation state of the protein-ligand complex.
+BindFlow does not aim to solve this issue directly, as specialized tools excel in this domain.
+However, BindFlow offers basic functionality to "fix" proteins (e.g., resolving missing atoms or correcting atom naming) using pdbfixer from [OpenMM](https://openmm.org/) and [pdb2gmx](https://manual.gromacs.org/current/onlinehelp/gmx-pdb2gmx.html) from GROMACS.
+For complex receptors, users are advised to provide fully defined structures (e.g., GRO and TOP files) or preprocessed, compatible PDB files.

 In the following examples, we will use the runner {py:func}`bindflow.runners.calculate`.

 ````````{tab} Partial definition